Hipsterfil998/Book2MDProcessor/README.md

 Both models are never loaded simultaneously; the pipeline loads one at a time.

 Quality evaluation does **not** require a GPU or any LLM.
 NED, BLEU, and MarkdownStructureF1 run on CPU.
-BERTScore (optional) also runs on CPU but benefits from a GPU for speed.
+BERTScore (optional) automatically uses GPU if available, otherwise CPU.

 ---